doanduyhai/Achilles/documentation/performance.markdown

 	em.endBatch(user);

 > Please notice that the batch mode only works for **WideMap** fields.

 For normal fields (simple, collection or map) **Achilles** also relies on an internal mutator to flush data when the entity is persisted or merged.

+ Join entities on non-WideMap fields are saved at flush time using internal mutators.
+There is one mutator per type of join entity.
+Indeed batch mutation is based on row key type so different join entity types require distinct batch mutators.

-In this case, join entities are also saved through a mutator.
+ a mutator.